 2, 4-D Mixing Ratio and Application Rate

 In general, mix 2.5 oz of 2, 4-D weed killer (5 tablespoonfuls) with 1 gallon of water and use it to treat 400 square feet of weed-infested area in your yard.
-You can double to 5oz per 2 gallons of water for treating 800 to 1000 square feet of weed-laden grass.
+You can double the dose to 5oz per 2 gallons of water for treating 800 to 1000 square feet of weed-laden grass.

 Note that this is not the exact mixing ratio for all 2, 4-D liquid herbicide brands.
 Always read the label for the recommended ratios and rate.

-For example, Hi-Yield 2, 4-D mixing ratio for small areas: use 3 to 4 fluid ounces (6 to 8 Tablespoons) per 1,000 square feet.
-Mix 1 – 3 gallons of water and apply uniformly over the area when weeds are small and growing actively before bud stage.
-The best time to apply is usually during spring.
+- Mix 1 – 3 gallons of water and apply uniformly over the area when weeds are small and growing actively before bud stage.

-The best time to apply 2, 4-D weed killer on your lawn is when weeds are still young and starting to grow.
 This may be during spring, although some weeds germinate in fall and summer.
-Spray 2,4-D at least 6 weeks after newly seeding or sodding your lawns to prevent retarding the grass.
+Spray 2,4-D at least 6 weeks after newly seeding or sodding your lawn to prevent stunting the grass.

 The timing for the specific day is also important.
 Ensure you apply this herbicide when the soil temperature in your lawn is below 90 F.